abrasive/shairport/README.md

 -------
 Latency is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the audio output device, usually a Digital to Audio Converter (DAC), irrespective of any internal delays, processing times, etc. in the computer.

 Shairport Sync uses latencies supplied by the source, typically either 2 seconds or just over 2.25 seconds.
 You shouldn't need to change them.
-(The `latencies` stanza in the configuration file and the various latency command-line options are now obselete and are deprecated.)

 Problems can arise when you are trying to synchronise with speaker systems — typically surround-sound home theatre systems — that have their own inherent delays.
 You can compensate for an inherent delay using the appropriate backend (typically `alsa`) `audio_backend_latency_offset_in_seconds`.
 Set this offset (in frames) to compensate for a fixed delay in the audio back end; for example, if the output device delays by 100 ms, set this to -0.1.